MikaelWeiss/patterns-and-data-structures/Processes/Dipper.md

 I'm ready to show what I can do!
 Elixir Dipper said:

 Welcome.
 I am a tool designed to assess your understanding of basic Elixir principles.
-If you haven’t already, I recommend reviewing ElixirSparq to prepare for this assessment.
+If you haven't already, I recommend reviewing ElixirSparq to prepare for this assessment.

 Please tell me which topic you are ready to be evaluated on.